Guided Journal for Mental Health – How and Why to Try?

 A guided journal can support you on your personal journaling journey and guide your direction.
 It also provides a very creative way to get to know oneself and the world because journal prompts encourage curiosity and new ways of thinking.
 Guided journals also help us open our minds to new ideas and allow us to look at our situations from a new perspective.

-Research supports the powerful therapeutic benefits of expressive writing and structured journaling.
-But it’s important to remember that it’s not a substitute for therapy and other treatments.
 Besides, not every guided journal can be a good fit for you and align with your goals and values.
-So it may be helpful to talk to a therapist before you embark on this type of reflective practice.
+So it may be helpful to talk to a licensed therapist before you embark on this type of reflective practice.

 What are your options?